Language Transfer

 So what is it like if you use the Language Transfer for a while?

-One of the problems I could immediately see with the Language Transfer is the fact that you don’t ever hear native speakers apart from with the languages which Mihalis grew up speaking.
+One of the problems I could immediately see with the Language Transfer program is the fact that you don’t ever hear native speakers apart from with the languages which Mihalis grew up speaking.

 For instance, while his knowledge of Swahili seems to be very good, it couldn’t really pass as a ‘native accent’ and it sometimes comes off as a bit Spanish.
-He does, however, admit in the third lesson that you should base your pronunciation on native speakers but unfortunately doesn’t actually expand on where you could really listen to them.
+He does, however, admit in the third lesson that you should base your pronunciation on native speakers but unfortunately doesn’t expand on where you could really listen to them.

 It could be really helpful to pair these lessons with a language exchange partner or tutor from italki as a means to get more conversation practice.